 Collected by NACPEC in 1994 in Hubei Province, China, along with E. stellulatum.
 Produces large, bold evergreen leaflets that are heavy in substance.
 The large flowers have green inner-sepals and bright yellow spurs.
 Hardy to at least Zone 4.
 Grows to 12” tall.
 May exhibit various pastel shades in its spring foliage color.
-Fall ship only. $22
+Limited for spring, more for fall. $22

 E. macrosepalum (Several clones/Cc. numbers)

 A species from the S.E. coastal region of Russia.
 The flower of this species has enormous inner sepals that are a heavenly shade of lavender-pink.
 Unlike most inner sepals that follow the curve of the spurs, these petaloid structures reflex back like huge rounded wings, arching above the down curving spurs, like an insect taking flight.
 Both the cup and the tips of the spurs fade to white.
 Low growing, ground hugging foliage 4-8” high is composed of small to medium-sized rounded, heart-shaped leaflets that turn deep maroon over winter.
 Papery smooth and evergreen.
 Its low, running habit makes this species a good groundcover.
 Rhizomes grow 6-8+”a year. $18

 A beautifully foliaged form, this clone has very shiny, bright burgundy leaves in winter if grown in some sun.
 The heart-shaped leaves have the texture of the finest leather.
 Same beautiful, large rose pink flowers as the species and a reliable bloomer.
 Thin rhizomes grow 4-8”a year.
 From a plant collecting trip Darrell sponsored in cooperation with the U.S. National Arboretum.
 Evergreen. $22